-A Galaxy of Things explores the ways in which all puppets, masks, and makeup-prosthetic figures are "material characters," and uses Star Wars creatures, droids, and helmeted-characters to illustrate what makes the good ones not only compelling, but meaningful.
+A Galaxy of Things explores the ways in which all puppets, masks, makeup-prosthetic figures are "material characters," using iconic Star Wars characters like Yoda and R2-D2 to illustrate what makes them so compelling.

 1. The Things in the Galaxy 2.
 Distance, Distillation, and Duality 3.
 Powerful, Puppetry is: How two Yodas make meaning 4.
 I Find Your Lack of Face Disturbing: The mask performance of Darth Vader (and friends) 5.
 Climbing Out of the Sarlacc Pitt: The problematic side of material character powers